rranjan-dev/low-level-design-lld/README.md

 **`EntryPanel`**
 - Thin wrapper that delegates to `ParkingLot.parkVehicle()`
 - Issues tickets to drivers
+- Not stored in ParkingLot (dependency only)

 **`ExitPanel`**
 - Processes exit requests
 - Delegates to `ParkingLot.unparkVehicle()`
+- Not stored in ParkingLot (dependency only)

 #### 4. **Pricing**